Ernest1338/randlib/README.md

 The generator is using the LCG algorithm seed by a pointer address multiplied by UNIX_EPOCH.

+# Features

+- Functions returning random types:
+	- u8, u16, u32, u64, u128
+	- i8, i16, i32, i64, i128
+	- usize
+	- bool
+- Get a random value in a range
+- Shuffle elements of a vector
+- Get a random element of a vector

 # Usage

 Basic usage (checkout the examples/usage.rs file for more examples)